Sophie's World (video game)

-Sophie's World is a 1997 educational adventure game developed by The MultiMedia Corporation and published by Voyager.
-It is an adaptation of the novel Sophie's World by Norwegian writer Jostein Gaarder.
+Sophie's World is a 1997 educational adventure video game developed by The Multimedia Corporation and published by Voyager for MacOS and Microsoft Windows.
+It is an adaptation of the novel Sophie's World by Norwegian writer Jostein Gaarder, in which players must help guide protagonist Sophie Amundsen whilst considering and answer philosophical questions.
+The game also contained interactive resources and diagrams on major philosophers of history.
+Upon release, the game received positive reviews from critics, who praised the adaptation's unique subject matter for software and its supporting resources.